ministryofjustice/wordpress-base-fpm/.github/README.md

 <hr>

-#### An Alpine based PHP-FPM process container used in Justice Digital / Central Digital Product Team (CDPT) for WordPress applications hosted on Cloud Platform
+#### An optimised Alpine-based PHP-FPM process container used in Justice Digital / Central Digital Product Team (CDPT) for WordPress applications hosted on Cloud Platform

 </div>